 - Adrenal cortex

-Within these tissues, hormones can be manipulated in an attempt to achieve a particular outcome based on the cancer type and its characteristics.
+Hormones can be manipulated within these tissues in the hopes of achieving a particular outcome based on the cancer type and its characteristics.

 Hormone Therapy and Mammary Cancer